-On the basis of the NEUROMITO project, our research group opened a new research line focused on one of the most important challenges that society will have to face within the next years: the antibiotic crisis.
+Our research group opened a new research line focused on one of the most important challenges that society will have to face within the next years: the antibiotic crisis.

-Due to its innovation potential, its significant impact and its quality, this new research project on antibiotic resistances was selected for an ERC Proof of Concept Grant, receiving an amount of 150,000€ for an 18 month period.
+Due to its innovation potential, its significant impact and its quality, this new research project on antibiotic resistances was selected for an UAB Proof of Concept Grant, receiving an amount of 20,000€.
 The grant is a great opportunity to develop a novel approach to figh antibiotic resistances, bringing it closer to the market.